 - “For through him, we both have access in one Spirit to the Father.”
 (Ephesians 2:18)

 - “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.”
 (John 1:14)

 - “Jesus said to her, “I am the resurrection and the life.
 Whoever believes in me, though he dies, yet shall he live.
 (John 11:25)

 - “So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep.
 All who came before me are thieves and robbers, but the sheep did not listen to them.
 I am the door.
 If anyone enters by me, he will be saved and will go in and out and find pasture.
 The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.
 I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 (John 10:7-11)

 What is the Relevance of “I am the Way, the Truth, and the Life” Today?

 John 14:6 is one of the most basic and important passages in Scripture.
-How can we know the way to God?
+This one sentence makes us think about how can we know the way to God.
 Only through Jesus.
 Jesus is the way because He is both God and man.
 Jesus says He is the only way to God the Father.
-As the “way”, Jesus is our path to the Father.
-As the “truth”, He is the reality of all God’s promises.
-As the “life”, He joins His divine life to ours, both now and eternally.
+As the “way,” Jesus is our path to the Father.
+As the “truth,” He is the reality of all God’s promises.
+And as the “life,” He joins His divine life to ours, both now and eternally.
 Jesus is the only way to the Father, the only divine and absolute truth, and the only one who gives us eternal life.